Huxelerate/huxon-containerized-sensors-examples/README.md

 A **Containerized Sensor** is an element in the infrastructure capable of producing data, similarly to a sensor of a [Sensor Board](https://huxon.huxelerate.it/docs/infrastructure_setup.html#sensor-boards-setup).

-Each **containerized sensor** has a selected image that can be deployed and run in a docker container, producing the data, making it available in the user code, as well as to the rest of the infrastructure nodes involved in the deployment.
+Each **containerized sensor** has a selected image that can be deployed and run in a docker container that produces data, making it available in the user code.

 The images are none other than Azure IoT Hub modules that can be deployed on an device, therefore we will refer to them as **modules** from now on.

 The **containerized sensor** is useful when you want to import any existing code that produces data, inside the Huxon platform.

-Please, in addition to the tutorial in this repository, refer also to the guides provided by Azure to understand how to construct and build the module using different languages:
+Please, in addition to the tutorial in this repository, refer also to the guides provided by Azure to better understand how to use modules:

 - [C](https://learn.microsoft.com/en-us/azure/iot-edge/tutorial-c-module?view=iotedge-2020-11>)
 - [C#](https://learn.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module?view=iotedge-2020-11)